book icon Everything you need to know about cloud printing

 When will businesses switch to cloud print management?

-We’ve spoken before about why businesses are moving their printing to cloud services .
-Today we’ll tackle the trickier question of when will businesses switch from printing on-premise with print servers to SaaS cloud print management solutions.
+We’ve written before about why businesses are moving their printing to cloud services .
+Today, we’ll tackle the trickier question of when will businesses switch from printing on-premise with print servers to SaaS cloud print management solutions.

-4 considerations for switching to cloud print management
+4 considerations when switching to cloud print management

 1. There’s no need to rush

 If you’re saying, “Look, all the cool kids are transitioning to cloud print services!
-But I just recently re-signed my on-prem contract for my print management needs!”
+But I just recently re-signed my on-prem contract for my print management needs”, don’t worry.
+There’s absolutely no rush.
+Cloud print management will still be there tomorrow – probably in a cheaper, more optimized form.

 There’s no need to be hasty for intricate print environments.
-But for simple workplace environments with a limited amount of users and devices, you can move your print management to the cloud as soon as possible.
+But for simple workplace environments with a limited number of users and devices, you can (and probably should) move your print management to the cloud as soon as possible.

-Especially if you’re the type of workplace already using cloud services like Microsoft 365, Google Workspace, etc. If you’re already in the cloud for the majority of your operations, it makes more sense to get your print management in the cloud than keeping or purchasing a print server.
+Especially if you’re the type of workplace already using cloud services like Microsoft 365, Google Workspace, etc. If you’re already in the cloud for most of your operations, it makes more sense to get your print management in the cloud than keeping or purchasing a print server.
+There’s a lot to unpack here, so it’s worth diving into the benefits of cloud printing in more detail.
+The short version?
+Cloud print management is usually more efficient, more flexible, and cheaper to run than on-site print servers.

 3. Choose public cloud-native solutions, not public cloud-added